-- 1. Understand the physical concepts behind the thin film depositions by CVD and PVD systems - 2.
+- The students are expected to have the ability to: - 1.
+Understand the physical concepts behind the thin film depositions by CVD and PVD systems - 2.
 Knowledge about vacuum pumps and gauges - 3.
 Design protocols for thin film deposition and characterization